mob-programming/.github/workshop-docs/working-agreements.md

 What is our workflow?

+We will TDD this project!

 ## Programming language & tools

-- Programming language:
+- Programming language: Javascript
-- IDE:
+- IDE: VSCODE
-- Test framework(s):
+- Test framework(s): Mocha
-- other tools:
+- other tools: Let's check in on this

 ## Commits

 - How frequently?
+Frequently.
+When tests are passing.
+When there's a new failing test.